jnozzi/cocoadev.com/markdown/ConvertNSDateToWIndowsFILETIME.md

-I need to be able to convert from an General/NSDate to a Windows FILETIME struct.
+I need to be able to convert from an NSDate to a Windows FILETIME struct.
 I get the timeintervalsince1970, and then run it through this function, which is supposed to work (got it from the MS website).

-FILETIME General/UnixTimeToFILETIME(time_t t)
+FILETIME UnixTimeToFILETIME(time_t t)
 {

 	FILETIME retf;